DannyBoyNYC/5-D3-bar-chart/readme.md

 ## Draw peripherals

-We draw a line depicting the mean of our distribution, as well as our axes.
+Draw a line depicting the mean of our distribution, as well as our axes.

 When looking at the shape of a distribution, it can be helpful to know where the mean is.

 The mean is just the average — the center of a set of numbers.
 To calculate the mean, you would divide the sum by the number of values.
 For example, the mean of `[1, 2, 3, 4, 5]` would be `(1 + 2 + 3 + 4 + 5) / 5 = 3`.

-Instead of calculating the mean by hand, we can use `d3.mean()` to grab that value.
+Instead of calculating the mean by hand, we can use `d3.mean()` to get the value.
 Like many d3 methods we've used, we pass the dataset as the first parameter and an optional accessor function as the second.

 ```js
 const mean = d3.mean(dataset, xAccessor);
 ```

-We'll use the SVG element `<line>`.
-A `<line>` element will draw a line between two points: `[x1, y1]` and `[x2, y2]`.
+We'll use an SVG `<line>` to draw a line between two points: `[x1, y1]` and `[x2, y2]`.

 Let's add a line to our bounds that is: